-Dr. Eileen Wilson-Oyelaran assumed the role of 17th President of Kalamazoo College in July 2005 with an energy and excitement that has generated great expectations among the college's constituents.
-She brings to her work a record of distinction in the realm of higher education and early child development, both in this country and abroad, and she is well equipped to lead Kalamazoo College as it moves to greater eminence.
+Dr. Eileen Wilson-Oyelaran assumed the role of 17th President of Kalamazoo College in July 2005.
+She brings to her work a record of distinction in the realm of higher education and early child development, both in this country and in Nigeria where she taught and served as an academic administrator for more than 14 years.

 A native of Los Angeles, Dr. Wilson-Oyelaran earned her B.A. in sociology from Pomona College, and an M.A. and Ph.D. in education from the Claremont Graduate University.
 She was no stranger to international education, having completed an undergraduate study abroad experience in England where she studied the education of immigrant children.
 She was also the recipient of the Thomas J. Watson Traveling Fellowship, which enabled her to execute independent research in Ghana, Nigeria, and Tanzania.
 After completing her doctoral work in early childhood development, she accepted her first academic position at the University of Ife (now Obafemi Awolowo University) in Nigeria, teaching in both the departments of education and psychology.
 Ife, where she served as a department chair and Vice-Dean of the Faculty of Social Sciences, would be her academic home for 14 years.